 These pages are about surgery in the UK.
 If you are looking for information about surgery in another country, please contact your local epilepsy organisation.

-This is done when surgeons are sure which part of the brain the seizures start in.
+This is done when surgeons know which part of the brain the seizures start in.
 Children having this type of surgery have a small part of their brain removed.
-Although this sounds worrying, the surgeon would only take away damaged parts that aren’t needed.
+Although this sounds worrying, the surgeon will only take away damaged parts that aren’t needed.

-Richard Appleton has no conflict of interest.
+Prof. Appleton and Dr Martland have declared no conflict of interest.

 This information has been produced under the terms of The Information Standard.

-Updated May 2013To be reviewed May 2016
+- Updated May 2016To be reviewed May 2019